Preserving Expert-Level Privacy in Offline Reinforcement Learning: PRELIMINARIES

 We note that the key difference between expert and trajectory level privacy notions, as defined above is that removing an expert $\pi$ can remove up to $|D^\pi|$ trajectories from the overall dataset, where $D^\pi$ is the set of trajectories contributed by $\pi$.
 This is a much larger change than allowed in trajectory-level privacy, and a na\"ive treatment would result in paying an additional cost due to group privacy~\citep{dwork2014dp}, scaling linearly in the number of trajectories each expert contributes.
 At the same time, as we argue below, via a set of settings, expert-level privacy is often a critically required notion of privacy protection.
-We also note that we do not include the MDP dynamics and rewards, $P$ and $r$ in the private information we protect, since that would require incorporating changes to the MDP in our neighbourhood relation too.

-\textbf{Example} (\emph{Personalized healthcare interventions}): Many works~\citep{saria2018individualized, gottesman2019guidelines, tang2022leveraging} study the promise of offline RL for learning individual treatment recommendations, using existing clinical data, since real-world data interventions in the form of clinical trials are extremely expensive and limited in their power for learning personalized treatments.
-Here, the actions comprise of the units of medication administered to an intensive-care patient, now a well-studied setting in the case of sepsis care~\citep{oberst2019counterfactual}.
-States are outcomes of tests as well as relevant information from the patient's health record including demographic information, recent measaurements of relevant variables such as heart rate, blood pressure etc. The experts correspond to doctors or clinics who choose the observed treatment regimes in the offline samples, and we would like to learn high-performing policies without violating their privacy.
-Rewards correspond to long-term health outcomes such as recovery time.

-As evident in the example above, having expert-level privacy can reduce the barrier for the decision makers to make the decision trajectories available for learning, without worrying about leakage of proprietary information or regulatory/litigation concerns.
-We note that expert-level privacy differs from the privacy of a patient in the healthcare domains, or broader privacy notions also including the transitions and rewards of the MDP, since we focus on the feasibility of learning from the experts' choices via offline RL.